gloveboxes/prompt_flow_workshop/docs/index.md

 ### Prompt Flow and LangChain

-A question you might be asking is what is the difference between Prompt Flow and LangChain.
+A question you might be ask is what is the difference between Prompt Flow and LangChain.
 Prompt Flow is an end-to-end solution for prototyping, evaluation, deployment to production, and monitoring.
 LangChain is a library that you could use in your Prompt Flows.

 ![](./media/what_is_prompt_flow.png)